andreasneuber/ruby-cucumber-selenium-example/README.md

 #  ruby-cucumber-selenium-framework

-This project is automation demo on Ruby with Cucumber and Selenium WebDriver.
+Example of using Ruby with Cucumber and Selenium WebDriver for automated UI tests.

+## Application under test
+The feature files, step definitions and page objects were written for https://github.com/andreasneuber/automatic-test-sample-site.
+Readme in that repo has further details how to set it up.

 ## Project setup